The USA Science and Engineering Festival is coming up!

 What does STEM stand for?

-The event kicks off with the X-STEM Extreme STEM symposium presented by MedImmune on Thursday, April 14.
+The event kicks off with the 2018 X-STEM Symposium on Thursday, April 5.
 This conference-style "TED Talk"-like day is geared to engage middle and high school students with STEM professionals.
-Various presentations, live demonstrations, and hands-on experiences will include topics such as space exploration, paleontology, alternative biofuels, and many more.
-At the end of the day, the participating STEM professionals hope that the students’ interests are piqued in any of the many STEM career paths.
+Various presentations, live demonstrations, and hands-on experiences will include topics such as meteorology, Hollywood stunt science, neurobiology, and many more.
+At the end of the day, the participating STEM professionals hope that the students' interests are piqued in any of the many STEM career paths.
 This is a ticketed event from 9 a.m. to 3 p.m.

-Free to the public, the USA Science & Engineering Festival, presented by Lockheed Martin, will run Saturday, April 16 from 10 a.m. to 6 p.m.
-On Sunday, April 17 the expo opens at 10 a.m. and closes at 4 p.m.
+Free to the public, the USA Science & Engineering Festival, presented by Lockheed Martin, will run Saturday, April 7 from 10 a.m. to 6 p.m.
+On Sunday, April 8 the expo opens at 10 a.m. and closes at 4 p.m.
 Both days will include appearances by special guests, stage shows, and more than 3,000 hands-on activities for all ages.
-The Einstein Main Stage will be a primary attraction.
+Enter the FIRE LAB, explore the Moon with NASA's Luna Reconnaissance Orbiter, learn to code, meet Honda's ASIMO, travel across MARS, meet scientists and engineers,and visit the Ocean Pavilion where Danni Washington will be hosting.
 Engage your mind, be inspired, fuel your curiosity, and dive in to the all that the STEM world has to offer.

 For more information, visit usasciencefestival.org.